CDCgov/trusted-intermediary/README.md

 ### Deploying

-#### Initial Azure Configuration
+#### Initial Azure and GitHub Configuration

+There is minimal set-up to do to get Terraform squared away before you can run the Terraform commands in a new Azure environment.

-1. Create resource group: cdcti-terraform
+1. Create a resource group: `cdcti-terraform`.
-2. Create storage account: cdctiterraform (with cdcti-terraform as the resouce group)
+2. Create a storage account: `cdctiterraform` (with `cdcti-terraform` as the resource group).
-3. Within Azure AD
+3. Within Azure Active Directory...
-    - Create an App Registration: cdcti-github
+   - Create an App Registration: `cdcti-github`
    - Within your Subscription, create a Service Account and assign the Contributor role
    - Add two federated credentials for:
-        - repo:CDCgov/trusted-intermediary:ref:refs/heads/terraform
-        - repo:CDCgov/trusted-intermediary:environment:staging
+     - `repo:CDCgov/trusted-intermediary:ref:refs/heads/main`
+     - Any other subject required for the GitHub Actions to be trusted.
+4. Add secrets to your GitHub Actions.
+   - `AZURE_TENANT_ID` with the tenant ID from Azure Active Directory.
+   - `AZURE_SUBSCRIPTION_ID` with the ID from the subscription that everything should be deployed into.
+   - `AZURE_CLIENT_ID` with the ID of the App Registration created previously.

 ### Pre-Commit Hooks